GERD / Acid Reflux

 Gastroesophageal reflux disease (GERD), also referred to as acid reflux, is a chronic disorder that occurs when stomach contents flow backwards into the esophagus, resulting in heartburn and other symptoms.
 It is caused by a malfunctioning valve between the esophagus and the stomach.
 About one in five American adults suffers from GERD.

-At Memorial Hermann Greater Heights Hospital, our skilled affiliated physicians take a comprehensive approach to the diagnosis and treatment of GERD, employing the latest technologies to help our patients feel better fast.
+At Memorial Hermann Greater Heights Heartburn & Reflux Program, our skilled affiliated physicians take a comprehensive approach to the diagnosis and treatment of GERD, employing the latest technologies to help our patients feel better fast.

 What are the Symptoms of GERD?